denlp/deploy_webserver/README.md

 - one internet gateway
 - one elastic ip for the NAT
 - one NAT
-- two route tables: one for public subnets the other for private
+- two route tables: one for public subnets the other for private subnet
 - two security groups: one applies to application load balancer the other one to any web server instance
 - an application load balancer (recieves traffic over HTTP and forwards it to web server over HTTP); the alb is located in a public subnet
 - one auto scaling group which takes care of scaling web servers